 Take a look around…

-The Pioneer Adventure Activity placement is available to Social workers as a safe, short-term residential respite for Looked After Children and often is a better alternative to a secure placement or when a young person is leaving secure.
+The Pioneer residential Adventure Activity Placement is available to social workers as a safe, short-term residential respite option for Looked After Children, and often is a better alternative to a secure placement or when a young person is leaving secure.

-The primary function of an Adventure placement is to provide a safe stable environment where young people are supported by 2:1 staffing which allows for a planned placement move to be made in the future.
+The primary function of an Adventure Placement is to provide a safe stable therapeutic environment where young people are supported by 2:1 staffing which allows for a planned placement move to be made in the future.

 Pioneer provides the UK’s only professional purpose built residential motorsport and multi activity site for young people in the Social Care system.

-Young people who are on their adventure at Pioneer will have the opportunity to experience a wide range of motorsport and outdoor activities.
+Young people who are on their adventure at Pioneer will have the opportunity to experience a wide range of motorsport and outdoor activities as they settle in.